Does Your Winter Glove Perform Like A Superstar?

-The market place has a wide selection of winter work gloves to meet a variety of jobsite applications.
+The marketplace has a wide selection of winter work gloves to meet a variety of jobsite applications.
 In addition to helping you combat the cold in mild and extreme conditions, winter work gloves often serve other protective functions, including:

 Your hands are amazing—protect them with a Radians winter glove

 Your hands and their anatomy are truly amazing.
-According to Healthline.com, “The complex abilities of the hand are part of what make humans unique.
+According to Healthline.com, “The complex abilities of the hand are part of what makes humans unique.
 Only humans have the ability to bring our thumbs across the hand to connect with our ring and pinkie fingers.
 This ability provides us with the dexterity to use tools.
 It also gives us a forceful grip. . . .
 It is one means by which humans have changed the world by creating gigantic buildings and machines, tiny electronics, and high-fived each other at those accomplishments.”

 Are you equipped with the right winter glove to protect your hands from cold temperatures, frostbite, cuts, abrasions, and punctures?
 If you need help, Radians has experienced safety specialists who can help you choose your next superstar glove.